 Our company is committed to equal opportunity practices.
 When hiring, we won’t discriminate according to any protected characteristics.

 However, we may give precedence to former employees who apply for positions compared with other candidates.
 This precedence is reasonable because former employees know our company better than new external candidates.
 Among former employees who are considered for rehire, they’ll be no discrimination or unfair disqualification.

 When an employee applies for a position or contacts our company about rehiring, the following procedure should be followed:

 - HR department reviews personnel records to decide whether the employee is eligible for rehire.

 - If they are eligible, hiring managers decide whether the employee is qualified for a particular position.
-If they aren’t eligible, HR department should inform them.
+If they aren’t eligible, the HR department should inform them.

-- If they’re qualified, hiring managers contact the former employee and make necessary arrangements.
-These arrangements include (but are not limited to) an interview, a pre-screening test or a direct job offer.
+- If they’re qualified, hiring managers to contact the former employee and make necessary arrangements.
+These arrangements include (but are not limited to) an interview, a pre-screening test, or a direct job offer.
 If they aren’t qualified, hiring managers should inform them.
 Eligible former employees may still apply for a different position